Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 Body field          | Type                 | Description
 --------------------|----------------------|----------------
 SpentOutput         | Pointer<Output1>     | The Output entry consumed by this spend.
-Data                | Hash                 | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
+Data                | String32             | Hash of the reference data for this entry, or a string of 32 zero-bytes (representing no reference data).
 ExtHash             | [ExtStruct](#extension-struct) | If the transaction version is known, this must be 32 zero-bytes.

 Witness field       | Type                 | Description